10 Obscure Snakes From Thailand

 Image owner: Thai National Parks – CC BY 4.0

-“Little known”, “obscure” and “rarely seen” are some of the phrases used to describe this Thai snake.
-Gongylosoma scriptum inhabits the low hills of western Thailand, crossing the border into Myanmar.
-They rarely exceed 40cm and move by day, lurking in mulchy forest debris.
-Finding the exact location they exist in is a nightmare and even then, spotting them is incredibly difficult.
+“Little known”, “obscure” and “rarely seen” are some of the phrases used to describe this harmless Thai snake.
+Gongylosoma scriptum inhabits the low hills of western Thailand, also crossing the border into Myanmar.
+They reach a maximum of 46.7cm, and move by day, lurking stealthily in mulchy forest debris.
+Finding the exact location they exist in is a nightmare, and even then, spotting them is incredibly difficult.

 Indochinese ground snakes have extremely large eyes, a pale brown body, and a yellow or cream-coloured belly.
-They’re also found in loose soil next to forest paths and beneath fallen leaves.
+They’re also found beneath fallen leaves and in loose soil next to forest paths.
 Almost all individuals discovered so far have been below cover of some kind.
-Only a handful of Indochinese ground snakes are stored in museums worldwide.
+They’re so hard to find that only a handful of Indochinese ground snakes are stored in museum collections worldwide.

 This species has a thin body and a blunt snout.
 Nothing is known of their diet in the wild, or their daily life cycle, except that they’re active by day.
-A 2020 study found 3 more living Indochinese ground snakes in India, but mainly reconfirmed old findings.
+A 2020 study found 3 more living Indochinese ground snakes, but mainly reconfirmed old findings.

 8 Butler’s wolf snake